Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

    - III.4.b.b: Quotes from "The Industrial Revolutionaries" by Gavin Weightman.
  - III.4.c: European Coal and Steel Community, and how it was a precursor to the even greater economic gains under the EU.

+III.5: Addressing some of the economic problems inherent to a global nation.
+  - III.5.a: How would currency devaluation be prevented?
+With no external currency to compare to, how would the value of the currency be determined?
+    - III.5.a.a: The Romane Empire suffered heavily from this problem, but the Solidus was able to prevent this problem for a time.
+Historical Reference to include.

 ## IV: Consideration of Political&Systemic Structures for a Global Government
 IV.1: [RELATED TO III.2] How would the political power of the numerically greater but significantly poorer areas of the world be balanced against the much wealthier but numerically inferior areas?